-For the head/carriage unit having a round, blue seal, press the 0 and Black Start (Mono Start) keys in this order to start the head replacement purge.
+For the head/carriage unit having a round, blue seal\

+Press the 0 and Black Start (Mono Start) keys in this order to start the head replacement purge.

-For the one having no seal, press the 4 and Black Start (Mono Start) keys in this order to start the initial purge.
+For the head/carriage unit having no seal

+Press the 4 and Black Start (Mono Start) keys in this order to start the initial purge.

-Some spare head/carriage units have a round, blue seal on their left sides as shown below.
+\ Some spare head/carriage units have a round, blue seal on their left sides as shown below.